 The contract for the new Car Ferry Terminal was given to Messrs Mears Bros. and work began in October 1951.
 It was hoped to have it operational the following year but was subject to delay due to a national shortage of steel.

-27 June 1951 had seen Townsend’s Halladale, the first drive-on drive off cross Channel steamer cross the Channel from the Eastern Dockyard.
+27 June 1951 had seen Townsend’s Halladale, the first drive-on drive off cross Channel steamer crossed the Channel from the Eastern Dockyard.
 On board the guests included Board members from both Dover Harbour Board and from East Kent Road Car Company and also on board was an 8-ton single-decker with driver.
 At Calais the ramp was lowered on to the rear of the ship and the bus was driven off down the 120-foot incline without trouble.
 The driver turned the bus round and successfully drove it back on board.
-Four days later, the Calais ramp came into operation and the first drive-on, drive-off, ro-ro.
+Four days later, the Calais ramp came into operation and the first drive-on, drive-off facility became available for Channel crossings.

 In Dover, the mock-up of the proposed terminal was put on public view early in 1952, which showed that there would be two berths designed to accommodate up to four ships.
 Loading centred on the roll-on roll-off or ro-ro system that enabled cars to be driven straight onto and off the ferries.
 There would also be two standing jetties, access roads, custom shed, reception hall and offices.